Baby house wren peeking out of a bird house

 9 Things That Make Birds Choose Your Yard Over Others

-1. Create a Water Feature That Sings
+1. Build a Singing Water Feature

 Two Anna's hummingbirds play in the birdbath